Abeinevincent/Abeinevincent/README.md

-- 👋 Hi, I’m @Abeinevincent(Abeinemukama Vicent), a Full Stack Web Developer, Designer and Content Creator.
+- 👋 Hi, I’m @Abeinevincent(Abeinemukama Vicent), a Full Stack Web and mobile Developer, Designer and Content Creator.
 I spend most of the time building reusable component libraries or writing articles about programming.
 - 👀 I’m currently working at Digital Minds
 - 🌱 I’m currently looking for outstanding ideas for writing new articles
 - 💞️ I’m looking to collaborate on both small scale and enterprise level projects